hoangduytranuk/blender_manual/blender_docs/manual/troubleshooting/3d_view.rst

 ^^^^^^^^^

 - Use :ref:`View Dolly <3dview-nav-zoom-dolly>`.
-- Use :ref:`Walk/Fly modes <3dview-walk-fly>`.
+- Use :ref:`Walk/Fly modes <3dview-fly-walk>`.
 - Use :ref:`Auto Depth <prefs-auto-depth>` and :ref:`Zoom to Mouse Position <prefs-zoom-mouse-pos>`.
-  These tool will make sure the distance is always the value under the mouse cursor,
+  These tools will make sure the distance is always the value under the mouse cursor,
-- Use :ref:`Border Zoom <3dview-nav-zoom-border>` as it also resets the center point when zooming.
+- Use :ref:`3dview-nav-zoom-region` as it also resets the center point when zooming.
-- Center the view around the mouse cursor :kbd:`Alt-F`.
+- Center the view around the mouse cursor :kbd:`Alt-MMB`.
   This will take the position under the cursor and make it your viewpoint center.
-- Center the view around the 3D cursor :kbd:`Alt-Home`.
-- Use an :abbr:`NDOF (N-Degrees of Freedom)`, also known as a 3D mouse, see :ref:`configuring peripherals <hardware_3d-mice>` for more information.
+- Use an :abbr:`NDOF (N-Degrees of Freedom)`, also known as a 3D mouse, see :ref:`configuring peripherals <hardware-ndof>` for more information.

 Tools